The Inner Critic

 Self-compassion researcher, Kristin Neff, says that self-compassion is far more effective at protecting and motivating us than self-criticism.
 Research shows that self-compassionate people are healthier, happier, more creative, and more satisfied with their lives.

-As long as the Inner Child is suffering, the Inner Critic will try to protect it in a way that makes things worse.
 The Inner Critic protected us in childhood by making us conform to the demands of the adults in our lives and punishing us when we failed to conform.
 But that doesn't serve us as adults.
 It gets in the way of our individuation process.

 Talk to Yourself